jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 <details><summary>What does the yen data file contain?</summary>

-Run a simple `.shape` or  on the raw dataframe and it will
+Run a simple `.shape` or  on the raw dataframe and it will show 10,902 rows, 8 columns.

 * Date, which is the index column because we need to be able to depreciate parts of the date.
 * Open, opening price for the Yen that day.